Skip to content

 Results

-• The average net value reserve of the properties analyzed was around 20 percent, and for 2 percent of the properties, it was even over 100 percent.
+• The average net value reserve of the properties analyzed was around 20 percent, and for 2 percent of properties, it was even over 100 percent.

 Contact our experts to learn more